UPON THE FIRST SNOW-STORM OF THE SEASON:

 (23 September 1926 - 17 July 1967)

-Editorial note: Here is a poem I wrote in Esperanto several years ago (22 January 1987) with a pretty literal (not pretty, just literal) English translation.
+Editorial notes: Here is a poem I wrote in Esperanto several years ago (22 January 1987) with a pretty literal (not pretty, just literal) English translation.
 The poem was published in Latinamerika Memuaro, #6, 1989, pp. 6-8, and later in La Kancerkliniko, #57, January-March 1991.
 The poem was published with a three-page commentary in which I explain what it means in detail and my personal philosophy with it, as well as identify John Coltrane and William Blake for my reading audience.
 I did not bother to look up the original Blake quotes for translation back into English; I just translated them from the Esperanto, so forgive the inaccuracies.
 I've decided not to torment you at this time with a translation of my three-page commentary on my own poem, but here is the poem anyway, which may mean something to you, maybe not.
 (14 December 1994)

 UPON THE FIRST SNOW-STORM OF THE SEASON